Gouverneur Generaal Loudon (ship): Ship history

 The ship was built by Caird & Company of Greenock, Scotland, in 1875 and operated by the Nederlandsch Indische Stoomboot Maatschappij ("Netherlands Indies Steamship Company") until 1891, when the assets and business of the company was taken over by the Koninklijke Paketvaart-Maatschappij ("Royal Packet Navigation Company").
-She was named after James Loudon (1824–1900), a Dutch politician and governor of the Dutch East Indies (1872-1875).
+She was named after James Loudon (1824–1900), a Dutch politician and governor of the Dutch East Indies (1872–1875).

 In 1883, while captained by Johan Lindemann, the ship was in the Sunda Strait during the eruption of Krakatoa and survived the subsequent tsunami when the captain steered the ship head on into the wave.
 After the wave passed, pyroclastic airfall was the ship's biggest enemy.
 A foot of ash could have made the ship capsize, but everyone on board survived due to a combination of the crew keeping the decks clear of ash and Captain Lindeman's decision to move the passengers into the ship's hold to maintain stability which kept them alive long enough to ride out the effects of the eruption.

-After surviving the tsunami caused by the eruption of Krakatoa, the ship was stranded and lost in the Flores Sea off the Tengga Batoe reef south of Selayar Island in 1898.
+The ship reached Batavia with all passengers alive.
+In 1898 the ship was stranded and lost in the Flores Sea off the Tengga Batoe reef south of Selayar Island.